typesupply/opentype-cookbook/readme.md

 - known bugs of implementations (why: not something I want to keep up to date)

-## Copyrights, Credits, etc.
+# Copyrights, Credits, etc.
+(Please note that the following license statement is a draft.
+I'm still thinking this through.
+For now, consider this document Copyright Type Supply LLC.)

+The text of this document, except the code samples, is licensed as [Creative Commons Attribution-NonCommercial-ShareAlike](http://creativecommons.org/licenses/by-nc-sa/3.0/).

+The code samples are released into the public domain.
+You may use them in modify them, use them in commercial fonts and distribute them without attribution.
+You may not claim authorship of the original code or patent or copyright the original code.

-- The Adobe Feature File Syntax is copyright Adobe Systems Incorporated.
+The Adobe Feature File Syntax is copyright Adobe Systems Incorporated.

-- OpenType is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
+OpenType is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.

-# Random Ideas
-- in the general concepts section, use plain language to describe the desired behaviors. illustrate how the processing model works by showing an iterative animation that pairs an input glyph run with sequential rules and the line by line result of applying the rules to the glyph run.
-- should there be a section that documents my preferred syntax style?
+# Appendix: My .fea Style Guide

+This will be a brief explanation the style guidelines I follow when writing .fea, because, obviously, I'm right.
+It'll be something like [PEP 8](http://legacy.python.org/dev/peps/pep-0008/), but not as long.